Serving

 Water

 2. Cut LONG BEANS into lengths of about 1-1/2".
 Cut EGGPLANTS in half if quite small, quarters if larger and 3/4" cubes if larger types are used.
-Leave skin on.
+Leave skin on unless using the big Globe Eggplants.
 Slice BAMBOO SHOOTS into strips about 2" long by 3/4" wide, mix all.

-5. In a large sauté pan heat OIL, add RED CURRY PASTE which should sizzle but only moderately.
-Stir until aromatic and well blended with the oil.
+1. In a large sauté pan heat Oil over moderate flame and stir in Red Curry Paste until aromatic and blended with the oil.

-7. Stir in STOCK and WATER.
-Bring back to a boil, then stir in the FISH SAUCE and Vegetable Mix.
-Simmer until vegetables are done but just barely.
+3. Stir in Stock and Water.
+Bring back to a boil, then stir in the Fish Sauce and Vegetable Mix.
+Simmer until vegetables are crisp tender - don't overcook.

 NOTES:

-2. Thai Eggplants: substitute small Indian eggplants, or if you don't have those any small thin eggplant cut in sections.
+If you don't have these, substitute small Indian eggplants, or if you don't have those either, any small thin eggplant cut in sections.
+For details see our Eggplants" page.